What is Account Maintenance Charge for Demat?

 To avoid Demat maintenance charges, consider opening a Basic Services Demat Account (BSDA), especially if your holding value is below a specified limit.
 Some brokers also offer AMC waivers as promotional benefits.
 Always review the fee structure beforehand and opt for brokers with zero or minimal maintenance fees.

-What is minimum brokerage charges for Demat account?
+What are minimum brokerage charges for Demat accounts?

 Minimum brokerage charges vary across brokers, typically ranging from Rs.
-10 to Rs.
-25 per trade or a small percentage of the transaction value.
+10 to 25 per trade or a small percentage of the transaction value.
 Discount brokers often offer flat-rate fees, while full-service brokers may charge based on trade volume.
 Always confirm the fee schedule with your broker before trading.

 Are there any hidden charges in a Demat account?